 Men present symptoms similar to those of women, such as abdominal pain, mood swings, nausea, vomiting, fatigue and weight gain, among others.
 Symptoms often cease at the time of delivery, so the only cure is the birth of the baby.

-Most of the signs and symptoms of pregnancy make it uncomfortable for the woman with whom she has to learn to live during the 40 weeks of gestation.
-In the following article we detail these annoying symptoms in more detail: Common discomforts during pregnancy.
+Most of the signs and symptoms of pregnancy make it uncomfortable for the woman and she has to learn to live with these during the 40 weeks of gestation.
+In the following article we detail these inconvenient symptoms in more detail: Common discomforts during pregnancy.

-On the other hand, the pregnant woman will experience other changes in her body that will be necessary for the birth of the baby and the beginning of breastfeeding: Pregnancy and physiological changes.
+On another note, the pregnant woman will experience more changes in her body that will be necessary for the birth of the baby and the beginning of breastfeeding: Pregnancy and physiological changes.

 FAQs from users: 'When do pregnancy symptoms appear?', 'What are the symptoms of a first pregnancy?', 'Are the symptoms of a pregnant woman always the same?', 'What are the symptoms of pregnancy week to week?', 'What symptoms may indicate that there is a complication with the pregnancy?' and 'Can men have pregnancy symptoms?'.

 Authors and contributors